RaphaelDarras/portfolio/README.md

 # portfolio
-The project has been created to show my technical skill to interested people.
+The project has been created to show the world my technical skills.
 All tests written by Raphaël Darras.

 ## Install Project